Bobbie Print, CQSW

 Dr. Helen Griffin, BA (Hons), PA Dip, NVQ4, Foren.Psy.D., CPsychol

-Helen is a Senior Practitioner and the Head of Research with G-map.
-She is a Chartered Forensic Psychologist and member of the Division of Forensic Psychology.
+Helen is a Senior Practitioner and Head of Research with G-map.
+She is a Chartered Forensic Psychologist and a member of the Division of Forensic Psychology.
 Helen is registered with the Heath and Care Professional Council (HCPC) and the British Psychological Society (BPS).
-Helen is one of the authors of the AIM2 assessment tool for use with young people who display sexually harmful behaviour.
+Helen is one of the authors of the AIM2 assessment tool, for use with young people who display sexually harmful behaviour.
 In addition to undertaking direct assessments and therapeutic work with young people, Helen has provided consultation and liaison to carers and professionals.
 She is also responsible for psychometric testing at G-map and for research that G-map have been involved in to further develop this area.
 Prior to joining G-map in January 2006, Helen's work experience included working with socially excluded young people, youth work and research completed for the Youth Justice Trust and Youth Justice Board.
 Helen has published articles and book chapters around this field of work and has peer reviewed articles.

 Philip Kerr, BA (Hons) Applied Community Studies, MA Social Work, VQ3 Community Criminal Justice, HCPC regd.
 AmInstLM

 Phil is a Senior Practitioner and a qualified Social Worker.
 He has 10 years experience in the field of Public Protection, Domestic Violence and Child Protection gained during a career in Probation Services prior to joining G-map in 2014.
 At G-map, Phil has trained nationally on addressing harmful sexual behaviours in adolescent populations, and is an ambassador for the Child Exploitation Online Protection Agency, a command of the National Crime Agency.
 Phil is one of the founding members of the Multi-disciplinary Domestic Violence Professionals Network (MDDVP) and winner of the 2013 Manchester Business School Prize for Social Enterprise.
 Phil has worked as a therapist helping parents address child care concerns as part of a national programme funded by the Department for Education on behalf of Family Action and the Tavistock Centre for Couples Relationships in London.